ARMmaster17/HIVEbook/Part1/part_1_an_introduction_to_hive.md

 At this time, there is no official MSI package available.
 If you have the tools to create MSI packages, you can deploy HIVE on all computers on the network using pre-built setting files.
 It is also possible to deploy batch scripts alongside the setup files to create settings files specific to each node.

 ## 1.4 Setting up HIVE
+For the remainder of the book, the directory where you installed HIVE will be called the *Application Root*.
+It will also be represented by the *./* in file names.
+It is important at this point that you verify that at least the system administrator has read/write/execute rights to the *Application Root*.